Kindness Yoga started out as a heartfelt belief:

 Our rates reflect the cost of running a business in Denver and our commitment to creating a model that fairly compensates our hardworking staff.
 But at the same time, Kindness Yoga is a company driven by our hearts and our love of yoga.
 We believe that making yoga accessible and inclusive makes the world a better place, and we want you to practice no matter your financial situation.
-That's why we're committed to offering all seekers a pay-what-you-can policy, which we call our Donation Drop In.
+That’s why we’re committed to offering students a pay-what-you-can policy, which we call our Donation Drop In.

 There’s no catch.
 We have people who come to class and pay a dollar; we have people who come and pay twenty.
 Ultimately, we have staked our business on the kind of world we want to do business in: one that values abundance and generosity.

 If you can afford to pay for a Kindness Yoga membership or class pack, we thank you.
 We exist only because of your ongoing support and participation.
 We appreciate you so much!
 We hope you are blessed with muditā – joy at the fortune of others – for you are making it possible for many people in your community to access life-changing teachings, practices, and a sense of community that is altogether rare these days.

 We believe that’s how it should be.